Interstate 295 (Rhode Island–Massachusetts): History

 In the mid-1950s, the state of Rhode Island introduced plans to build a beltway around Providence, then known as Relocated Rhode Island Route 5 for inclusion in the Interstate Highway System.
 A modified version of this plan was accepted, with another modification done in 1960 resulting in a planned alignment.
 Construction began in 1964, and the original route was completed by 1975.
 The original intention was to have I-295 act as a full ring road around the Providence metropolitan area with the alignment roughly following Rhode Island Route 37 across Narragansett Bay and continuing in a northern direction with a major interchange located at I-195 exit 2 in Swansea, Massachusetts, before heading west toward Attleboro.
 Due to opposition from communities in the proposed alignment, cancelation occurred in 1982.

 The original alignment of I-84 called for an east–west right-of-way from the Rhode Island and Connecticut state line (Willimantic, Connecticut, and Foster, Rhode Island) to Johnston, Rhode Island, through the Scituate Reservoir.
 The connection with I-295 was planned as a full interchange with flyover ramps.
 Due to fears of runoff affecting the Scituate Reservoir, this alignment of I-84 was canceled.
 This interchange (exits 9A, 9B, and 9C) currently acts as multiplex for US 6 with a partial interchange with Rhode Island Route 10 further down US 6.
 The ramp that was originally going to be used to merge onto I-84 west from I-295 north has been converted to a turnaround ramp (exit 9B) from I-295 north to I-295 South.

+In 2016 Rhode Island passed the RhodeWorks Act which imposed tolls on tractor-trailers crossing 13 bridges in the state, including on I-295.
+High-speed toll gantries were installed at several locations along I-295 between 2018 and 2020.
+Toll rates at each point varied between $2.25 and $9.50, with a daily cap of $40 and a cap of $20 for trips between Connecticut and Massachusetts.
+In September 21, 2022 trial, a district court judge ruled that the tolls violated the interstate commerce clause and therefore must be halted.
+Rhode Island appealed to the United States Court of Appeals for the First Circuit who ruled in 2024 that tolling could resume, however the daily caps must be removed as they unfairly favored local trucking companies over out of state trucking companies.
+The state awarded a new tolling contract to Quarterhill in 2026 with an intent to resume truck tolls in 2027.